-3. Regional value chains in SACU
+3. Regional Value Chains in SACU

 3.1.
-Introduction and intra-regional trade patterns
+Introduction and intraregional trade patterns

-Competing in GVCs will require scale economies that are limited in the region, particularly outside of South Africa.
+Competing in global value chains (GVCs) will require scale economies that are limited in the region, particularly outside of South Africa.
 For this reason, South Africa will play a critical role as a demand engine and gateway, but it will rely on the rest of the region in order to benefit from differing sources of comparative advantage across the countries.
-Indeed, regional integration in the context of GVCs is likely to be the key to successful export-orientated growth in SACU.
-In this sense, the model is East Asia, where value chain integration has led to the development of advanced regional production networks that have underpinned its spectacular growth from a poor, underdeveloped agricultural backwater to becoming the global factory today.
-At the heart of this integration is the linkage between trade in goods; investment in regional supply chains, technology and business relationships; and the use of efficient infrastructure services (telecom, internet, transport) to coordinate dispersed production.
-Thus regional value chains (RVCs) in SACU have the potential to support not only regional industrialization but also the transformation of regional agricultural markets.
+Indeed, regional integration in the context of GVCs is likely to be the key to successful export-orientated growth in the Southern African Customs Union (SACU).
+In this sense, the model is East Asia, where value chain integration has led to the development of advanced regional production networks that have underpinned its spectacular growth from a poor, underdeveloped, agricultural backwater to becoming the global factory today.
+At the heart of this integration is the linkage between trade in goods; investment in regional supply chains, technology, and business relationships; and the use of efficient infrastructure services (telecom, Internet, transport) to coordinate dispersed production.
+Thus regional value chains (RVCs) in the SACU have the potential to support not only regional industrialization but also the transformation of regional agricultural markets.

-Historically SACU has had low levels of intra-regional trade, but it has grown in recent years and reached 14 percent of total member-country trade, well ahead of African averages.
+Historically, the SACU has had low levels of intraregional trade.
+But intraregional trade has grown in recent years and has reached 14 percent of total member-country trade, well ahead of African averages.
 This is driven partly by strong growth (from a small base) of exports from other SACU countries into South Africa.
-Still, regional trade remains highly imbalanced, with South Africa running a large trade surplus with BLNS imports (+80 percent); about 97 percent of all trade in the region involves South Africa.
-Outside of South Africa, only Namibia and Botswana have developed bi-lateral trade of any significance.
+Still, regional trade remains highly imbalanced, with South Africa running a large trade surplus with imports from Botswana, Lesotho, Namibia, and Swaziland (BLNS) (+80 percent); about 97 percent of all trade in the region involves South Africa.
+Outside of South Africa, only Namibia and Botswana have developed bilateral trade of any significance.

-From a sector and product standpoint, while most SACU countries are biased toward mining and other commodities for global exports, intra-regional trade is qualitatively different; in particular, trade in food and manufactures dominates the regional picture, suggesting scope for value chain integration (see Figure 14).
+From a sector and product standpoint, while most SACU countries are biased toward mining and other commodities for global exports, intraregional trade is qualitatively different.
+In particular, trade in food and manufactures dominates the regional picture, suggesting scope for value chain integration (see figure 3.1).